Episode Transcript

 days away.
 Travel to Valentina's

-lighthouse?
-Well, that makes sense.
+lighthouse.
+Well, that makes sense why he

-Sergio's gone for a little while.
+sent Sergio away then.
+Sergio's gone for a little

-When Carol gets to Valentina, atleast at one part in the
+when Carol gets to Valentina, atleast at one part in the

 episode, it's not a casual thing.